masak/strangelyconsistent-blog-posts/july-2-2012-implementing-hanoi.markdown

     -------------------------------------

     > move middle left
-    Cannot move from the middle rod because there is no disk there
+    Cannot move from the middle rod because there is no disk there.

     > move left middle